Ending of Stories: How Planning an Ending Will Help You Write Faster

 <Main Character>, having accomplished <Major Task/Conflict/Challenge>, is now at <Ending Location/Event>. <Main Character> plans to move forward by <MC’s decisions about future>. <Main Character> feels <emotion: happy/sad/relieved/angry/etc> about this situation.

-Although you might not want to share your ending in the comments section, maybe you’d like to share the type of ending you picked and why you picked it.
+If you’re up for it, share your ending in the practice box below.
+Or, if you’d rather not give away your ending, share the type of ending you picked and why you picked it.
 Start a conversation with other writers by responding to them and leaving them feedback on their ideas in the comments!